bkratz/profile-site/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
-  erfahrungen:
+  experiences:
-  - erfahrung: More than 20 years of software development (Java, Backend)
+  - ecperience: More than 20 years of software development (Java, Backend)
     sectors:
     - sector: Banks
     - sector: Insurances